eryxjose/eryxjose.github.io/_posts/-2021-07-28-criando-projeto-aspnet-core-com-frontend-reactjs.md

         }
     }

-Veja abaixo a implementação utilizando um controller base.
+A seguir, a implementação utilizando um controller base.

     using MediatR;
     using Microsoft.AspNetCore.Mvc;